justinhamilton125/Justin-Hamilton-Maverik_Project_Portfolio/README.md

 - Inside Sales RMSE: 93
 - Food Service RMSE: 333
-- Dieseld RMSE: 2,199
+- Diesel RMSE: 2,199
 - Unleaded RMSE: 1,040

-We test these performance metrics on a 6 month basis because this allows the model to test against several types of seasonality that could be occuring while also being able to be put against different dates and seasons that may have different sales per date.
+We test these performance metrics on a 6 month basis because this allows the model to test against several types of seasonality that could be occurring while also being able to be put against different dates and seasons that may have different sales per date.

 When the model was scored using the MASE method and comparing it against a basic Naive Bayes model, we found that this Prophet model had a 26% improvement in accuracy when using cross validation and a 17% improvement when tested against each of the scores actual sales for each date.

-When ran against a new store's purchases throughout a time frame and the model then predicting sales for the remainder of the year, the code will ouput an image with a trend line of future sales, the confidence intervals for each prediction occuring, and the sales data that was fed into the model to identify any outliers on the plotted image.
+When ran against a new store's purchases throughout a time frame and the model then predicting sales for the remainder of the year, the code will output an image with a trend line of future sales, the confidence intervals for each prediction occurring, and the sales data that was fed into the model to identify any outliers on the plotted image.
 **To maintain confidentiality of Maverik not to disclose data publicly, the model outputted image for predicted sales has been omitted from this section.**